How To Manage Election Stress & Support Your Mental Health

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Managing stress can be difficult at any time, but during the build-up to a presidential election, it can become even harder.
-As the 2024 U.S. election season kicks off, it can be important to take steps to protect your mental health.
+Managing stress can be difficult at any time, but during a presidential election, it can become even harder.
+As the 2024 U.S. election season comes to an end, it can be important to take steps to protect your mental health

-From practicing self-care to watching your media consumption, the strategies in this article may help you keep your stress levels to a minimum—during this election season and beyond.
+From practicing self-care to watching your media consumption, the strategies in this article may help you keep your stress levels to a minimum—following this election season and beyond.

 Getty/adamkaz